 A doctoral-level survey of microeconomic theory with applications of relevance to the economics of education.
 Includes the theory of the firm and its implications regarding factor demands, educational production functions, and the demand for education.
 Consumer theory and the theory of labor supply, human capital externalities, intertemporal decision-making, public finance and local public goods will also be covered.
-Offered annually in the fall.
+Offered every other year.